top of page

 Founder, Curator & Managing Director

-Cara Austine-Rademaker is the founder, fashion historian, and lead curator of the Couture Pattern Museum, one of the only archives dedicated to preserving haute couture patterns from the Golden Age of Couture.
-She is a professional member of the International Council of Museums (ICOM), headquartered in Paris, and its COSTUME International Committee.
-Her acceptance followed a six-month review of her work at the museum.
-ICOM recognizes her contribution to preserving rare couture patterns as part of international dress and textile heritage.
+Cara Austine-Rademaker is the founder, fashion historian, and lead curator of the Couture Pattern Museum.
+She is a Professional Member of the International Council of Museums (ICOM), headquartered in Paris within its COSTUME International Committee.
+Her membership followed a six month review of the museum's work and is recognized for its contribution to preserving rare couture patterns as part of international dress and textile heritage.

-She received haute couture skills training at the Institut Français de la Mode (IFM) in Paris, formerly the École de la Chambre Syndicale de la Couture Parisienne, historically tied to maisons such as Dior, Chanel, Balenciaga, and Givenchy.
-This training connects the museum’s work directly to the living tradition of haute couture craftsmanship.
+Cara received haute couture skills training at the Institut Français de la Mode (IFM) in Paris, formerly the École de la Chambre Syndicale de la Couture Parisienne, whose legacy is closely associated with maisons like Dior, Chanel, Balenciaga, and Givenchy.
+This training connects the museum's research to the technical traditions of haute couture.

 1024 with background